4rkal/blog/content/posts/torhs.md

 ---
-title: "Setup a tor website (hidden service)"
+title: Setup a tor website (hidden service)
 date: 2023-02-25T20:56:02+03:00
 tags:
   - tor
   - selfhosting
+  - linux
 ---
 In this article i will be showing you how to host your “dark web” aka Tor website for free.